 Fairy tales with a dark twist – creative writing idea around Halloween

-In order to carry out this activity, learners will form teams of two or three students.
-If you have 28 students, you will have 14 or 9 teams.
+In order to carry out this creative writing activity, learners will form teams of two or three students.
 Each team will choose a classic fairy tale from the following options: Little Red Riding Hood, Cinderella, The Three Little Pigs and Snow White.
-It is not a problem if two or three teams are working on the same story.
-It will be even more interesting to see the way different teams have turned the same story into a dark fairy tale.
-Since this project assignment is done in teams, students should be aware that they will all receive the same grade for their story, so it is their best interest to do their best and be an active member of the team.
+Do not worry if two or three teams are working on the same story as it is even more interesting to see the way different teams turn the same story into a dark fairy tale.

 Students will complete the following steps:

 They will read the classic fairy tale.